opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 #### Generated Code

 OpenSearch uses code generators like [Protobuf](https://protobuf.dev/).
-OpenSearch build system already takes a dependency of generating code from protobuf, incase you run into compilation errors, run:
+OpenSearch build system already takes a dependency of generating code from protobuf, if you run into compilation errors, run:

 ```
 ./gradlew generateProto